Apostasy in Judaism: Medieval Spain

-Several inquisitors of the Spanish Inquisition, such as Tomás de Torquemada and Francisco de Quiñones the Bishop of Coria, are thought to be descendants of apostate Jews.
-Known apostates who made their mark in history by attempting to convert other Jews in the 14th and 15th centuries include Juan de Valladolid and Astruc Remoch.

 Some Spanish Jews, however, remained crypto-Jews despite being compelled to convert to Christianity (see Anusim).
 They are also called Marranos.

 Sabbatai Zevi and Jacob Frank

 In 1648 Sabbatai Zevi claimed to be the Jewish Messiah.
 His Jewish followers were known as Sabbateans.
 Zevi converted to Islam in 1666.
 Afterwards, some of his followers willingly converted but continued to practise Sabbatean rituals.
 These people became known as the Dönmeh.

 In the 1750s Jacob Frank claimed he was the reincarnation of Zevi and attracted many followers in Poland, known as Frankists.
 In 1759, with Frank's encouragement, more than 500 Frankists were baptized as Catholics.
 Frank himself was also baptized, with the King of Poland as his godfather.